 26.1.2.
 INTENT AND PURPOSE.

 26.1.2.A.
-The sign regulations are intended to enhance the character of the community and protect its various districts against visual blight.
-A proliferation of signs can seriously detract from the pleasure of observing the natural scenic beauty of the Town of Virgin and the human environment.
+The sign regulations are intended to enhance the character of the community and protect scenic views the Town of Virgin has to offer.

 26.1.2.B.
-Recognizing that sign visibility is critical to the success of local businesses in Virgin and that most Virgin businesses and signs are located on SR-9 where through traffic travels at high speeds; the regulation of signs should maintain and enhance the visual aesthetic and character of Virgin while ensuring sufficient sign visibility.
+Recognizing that sign are critical to the success of local businesses and the Town of Virgin , these regulation are intended to insure the success of businesses.

 26.1.2.C.
-It is necessary to regulate the size, type and location of signs to encourage the effective use of signs as a means of communication and to provide equality and equity among sign owners and those who wish to use signs.
+Because signs will likely be located on SR 9, while has high levels of seasonal traffic, and official traffic regulation devices must be easily visible it is necessary to regulate the size, type and location of signs to ensure public safety

 26.1.2.D.
-Signs have an important design component and must be architecturally compatible with affected structures and the character of surrounding development in order to maintain the overall quality of a neighborhood or commercial district.

-26.1.2.E.
-The cumulative effect of numerous signs close to each other has a detrimental impact which can not be addressed in any way other than by limiting the number and size of all signs.

-26.1.2.F.
-It is necessary for public safety that official traffic regulation devices be easily visible and free from nearby visual obstructions and distractions, such as attention-getting signs, an excessive number of Signs, or Signs in any way resembling official signs.

-26.1.2.G.
 It is the intent of these regulations to regulate the time, place and manner under which signs are permitted, and not the content of signage, with the exception of content that can be prohibited by law as defined by the U.S. supreme court in Miller vs. California, 413 U.S. 15, 24 (1973).

 26.1.3.
 APPLICABILITY.